gibsonPhillips/final_project-Webware/README.md

 - Addressing Accessibility concerns using color contrast and HTML for screen readers
 - Using MongoDB to allow for followers
 - File Organization - We have a lot of files with different fuctionality
+- Used CRAP design principles - used contrast to ensure our elements stand out from each other, repition on similar elements, alignment to relate elements visually, and kept related content within close proximity of each other.

 ## Team Contributions